MarcialRosales/rabbitmq-developer-guide/latencyFactors.md

 Having a 5-node cluster makes no difference if we have all connections and queues concentrated in 1 or 2 nodes.
 To achieve a better-balanced cluster we can use a Load Balancer (round-robin, or least-loaded node) in front of the cluster or make some applications connect to their preferred nodes first with a fall-back strategy (i.e. connect to any other node if we cannot connect to the preferred ones).

 The former approach only distributes the connection but not necessarily the queues.
-To even distribute the queues we can use a policy’s parameter called queue-master-locator (https://www.rabbitmq.com/ha.html#queue-master- location) = min-masters.
+To even distribute the queues we can use a policy’s parameter called queue-master-locator (https://www.rabbitmq.com/ha.html#queue-master-location) = min-masters.
 The default value is client-local which is the standard behaviour where queue gets created in the node where we were connected when we declared it.
 This can also apply to mirror queues which is very convenient.

 The latter approach is far more flexible but also more complex.
 The application is fully aware of the cluster topology, which nodes exist, where queues exist and where producers and consumers connect.
 But on the other hand, it may bring lots of dividends in terms of performance.
 It really depends on the application design.
 For instance, it does not matter that we declare the queue in node A, if we are using mirror all.
 This is just one example.